moleculerjs/site/source/docs/0.13/clustering.md

 ![Monolith architecture](/images/monolith-architecture.png)

 ## Microservices architecture
 This is the well-known microservices architecture when all services are running on individual nodes and communicates via transporter.
 In this case, the network latency is not negligible.
-But you can scale your services to be resilient and fault-tolerant.
+But your services can be scaled to be resilient and fault-tolerant.

 ![Microservices architecture](/images/microservices-architecture.png)